-The Assistant Vice President of the Baptist Health College Little Rock (BHCLR) has overall administrative authority and responsibility for all schools and employee development within the department.
-The Program Director of the school has overall operational responsibility with specified administrative authority.
+The President of Baptist Health College Little Rock (BHCLR) has overall administrative authority and responsibility for all schools and employee development within the department.
+The Associate Dean of the school has overall operational responsibility with specified administrative authority.

 BHCLR-SST is comprised of faculty, students, administrative support staff and a Program of Studies that reflects a curriculum model for a student to achieve the educational goal of a surgical technologist.